 The research thesis is the final and most significant milestone in the Master of Environmental Studies in Sustainability Management.
+Refer to the requirements for theses in Sustainability Management.

 Step 1: Approval of committee and scheduling of defence